WROW

-WROW (590 kHz) – branded Magic 590 AM and 100.5 FM – is a commercial AM radio station licensed to Albany, New York, and serving the Capital District, including Albany, Schenectady and Troy.
-WROW has a radio format featuring soft oldies with an occasional adult standard.
+WROW (590 AM) – branded Magic 590-1410 AM and 96.5-100.5 FM – is a commercial radio station licensed to Albany, New York, and serving the Capital District, including Albany, Schenectady and Troy.
+WROW has a radio format featuring hits from the 70's and 80's with a song from the 60's thrown in here and there.
 It is owned by Pamal Broadcasting, with radio studios and offices in Latham.
 WROW serves as the local affiliate for CBS Radio News and is the Emergency Alert System (EAS) primary entry point for Northeastern New York state.

-By day, WROW is powered at 5,000 watts.
-But to avoid interfering with other stations on 590 AM, it reduces power at night to 1,000 watts and uses a directional antenna.
+By day, WROW transmits 5,000 watts, but to avoid interfering with other stations on 590 AM, it reduces power at night to 1,000 watts and uses a directional antenna.
 Its four-tower array is on Weisheit Road in Glenmont, near the New York State Thruway.
-WROW is also heard on FM translator W263CG at 100.5 MHz and on WENU 1410 AM and 96.9 FM in South Glens Falls.
+WROW is also heard on FM translator W263CG at 100.5 MHz and on WENU 1410 AM (which itself has a translator on 96.9 FM) in South Glens Falls.